razee-io/FeatureFlagSetLD/README.md

 `.spec.identity`

 Specifying the identity attribute will give the FeatureFlagSetLD cluster specific data to send to LaunchDarkly for rule evaluation.
-This allows to have unique rules, based on cluster data, return different values. eg. cluster data `type: dev` could match rules such as `IF 'type' IS ONE OF 'dev' SERVE 'some new feature'`
+This allows you to have unique rules, based on cluster data, return different values. eg. cluster data `type: dev` could match rules such as `IF 'type' IS ONE OF 'dev' SERVE 'some new feature'`

 - Schema:
   - oneOf: